obiwanjacobi/vst.net/Source/Code/readme.md

-# VST.NET 2 for .NET 6
+# VST.NET 2 for .NET 6, 7 and 8

-The dotnet 6 version of VST.NET.
+The dotnet 6, 7 and 8 version of VST.NET.

 ## Issues